-In the afternoon sail to Ny Ålesund, the world’s most northerly settlement.
-Once a mining village - served by the world’s most northerly railway, which can still be seen - Ny Ålesund is now a research center.
-Close to the village is a breeding ground for Barnacle Geese, Pink-footed Geese and Arctic Terns.
-Visitors interested in the history of Arctic exploration will want to walk to the anchoring mast used by Amundsen and Nobile in the airship Norge in 1926 and Nobile in the airship Italia in 1928 before their flights to the North Pole.
+Glaciers and Wildlife on the Western CoastHeading north along the west coast, we arrive by morning in Krossfjorden, where we board the Zodiacs for a cruise along the faceof the 14th of July Glacier.
+On the slopes near the glacier, a colourful variety of flowers bloom, while large numbers of Kittiwake and Brünnich’s Guillemot nest on the nearby cliffs.
+There is also a good chance of spotting Arctic Fox, patrolling the base of the cliffs in case a chick falls from its nest, and Bearded Seal, who cruise this fjord.
+In the afternoon we sail to Ny Ålesund, the world’s most northerly settlement.
+Once a mining village - served by the world’s most northerly railway, which can still be seen - Ny Ålesund is now a research centre.
+Close to the village is a breeding ground for Barnacle Goose, Pink-footed Goose and Arctic Tern.
+Visitors interested in the history of Arctic exploration will want to walk to the anchoring mast used by Amundsen and Nobile, in the airship Norge in 1926 and Nobile in the airship Italia in 1928, before their flights to the North Pole.

-Ytre NorskøyaOn the offshore island of Ytre Norskøya, visit a 17th century Dutch whaling site, whose large graveyard is a reminder of the hardships and dangers of life here at the time.
-The island’s bird life is prolific, with colonies of Little Auks, Black Guillemots, Brünnich’s Guillemots, Puffins and Arctic Skuas accessible to visitors.
-Eastwards, visit Raudfjord on the north coast of West Spitsbergen, a beautiful fjord dominated by spectacular glaciers and favored by Ringed and Bearded Seals.
+Ytre NorskøyaOn the offshore island of Ytre Norskøya, we visit a 17th century Dutch whaling site, whose large graveyard is a reminder of the hardships and dangers of life here at that time.
+The island’s bird life is prolific, with colonies of Little Auk, Black Guillemot, Brünnich’s Guillemot, Puffins and Arctic Skua accessible to visitors.
+Eastward, we visit Raudfjord on the north coast of West Spitsbergen, a beautiful fjord dominated by spectacular glaciers and favoured by Ringed and Bearded Seal.
 The cliffs and shoreline of the fjord also support thriving seabird colonies and a surprisingly rich vegetation, which flourishes in sheltered spots.

 Prins Karls ForlandWe land at the northern tip of Prins Karls Forland near Fuglehuken.
-Seabirds nest on the cliffs and along the coast see Harbour Seals, the only population found in Spitsbergen.
-Further, observe the remains of the Polar Bear hunting era, with demolished set guns and bear traps.
-At the opposite site of Forlandsundet at Sarstangen is a haul out place for Walruses.
-Alternatively sail into St. Johns Fjord or south to the mouth of Isfjorden and land at Alkhornet.
-Seabirds nest on its cliffs and Arctic Foxes search the cliff base for fallen eggs and chicks, while Spitsbergen Reindeer graze the relatively luxuriant vegetation.
+Seabirds nest on the cliffs and along the coast we see Harbour Seal, the only population found in Spitsbergen.
+Further we also will observe the remains of the Polar Bear hunting era, with demolished set guns and bear traps.
+At the opposite site of Forlandsundet at Sarstangen is a haul out place for Walrus.
+Alternatively we sail into St. Johns Fjord or south to the mouth of Isfjorden and land at Alkhornet.
+Seabirds nest on its cliffs and Arctic Fox search the cliff base for fallen eggs and chicks, while Spitsbergen Reindeer graze the relatively luxuriant vegetation.
 The reindeer may seem unbothered by human presence, but this is not really the case.
 The animals must survive the harsh winter, when temperatures plummet and food is hard to find, so they preserve what energy they can, fleeing only when it is absolutely necessary.
-In the afternoon cruise through beautiful Borebukta, following a glacier front before continuing to Longyearbyen.
+In the afternoon we cruise through beautiful Borebukta, following a glacier front before continuing to Longyearbyen.